One of the most fascinating lakes in the world can be found on a relatively small island off the coast of Australia.

 6. It was named after a man who passed away during the 2nd expedition

-Matthew Flinders was clearly fascinated by the lake because he visited Middle Island again the following year in order to extract some salt from it.
+Matthew Flinders was clearly fascinated by the lake because he visited Middle Island again the following year to extract some salt from it.
 It was then, on May 20, 1803, that one of his crew members died of dysentery right before they were about to leave again.

 That’s when Flinders decided to name the lake after William Hillier, the crew members of the “HMS Investigator.”
 This was the ship they used to explore the coasts of Australia and the first ship to circumnavigate all of Australia!